Files are named locations on disk to store related information. They are used to permanently store data in a non-volatile memory (e.g. hard disk).

 A safer way is to use a try...finally block.

-try: f = open("test.txt",encoding = 'utf-8') # perform file operations finally: f.close()
+try: f = open("test.txt", encoding = 'utf-8') # perform file operations finally: f.close()

 with statement.
-This ensures that the file is closed when the block inside
+This ensures that the file is closed when the block inside the

-with is exited.
+with statement is exited.

 We don't need to explicitly call the

 with open("test.txt", encoding = 'utf-8') as f: # perform file operations

 In order to write into a file in Python, we need to open it in write

 w mode, as it will overwrite into the file if it already exists.
 Due to this, all the previous data are erased.

 Writing a string or sequence of bytes (for binary files) is done using the